 Other chromosomal abnormalities

-Defects in the abdominal wall of the fetus
+Defects in the abdominal wall of the baby

-Twins--more than one fetus is making the protein
+Twins (more than one baby is making the protein)

-A miscalculated due date, as the levels vary throughout pregnancy
+A miscalculated due date, as the levels change during pregnancy

-AFP screening may be included as one part of a two-, three-, or four-part screening, often called a multiple marker screen.
-The other parts may include the following:
+You may have an AFP test as one part of a two-, three-, or four-part screening.
+This is sometimes called a multiple marker screen.
+The other parts of the test may check for:

-Abnormal test results of AFP and other markers may indicate the need for additional testing.
-Usually an ultrasound is performed to confirm the dates of the pregnancy and to look at the fetal spine and other body parts for defects.
+Abnormal test results for AFP and other markers may show a need for more testing.
+An ultrasound can usually confirm the dates of the pregnancy.
+It is also used to look at the baby’s spine and other body parts for defects.
 An amniocentesis may be needed for accurate diagnosis.

-Blood is usually drawn from a vein between the 15th and 20th weeks of pregnancy.
+Blood is usually taken from a vein between the 15th and 20th weeks of pregnancy.

-The blood sample is then sent off for laboratory analysis.
+The blood sample is then sent off to be checked at a laboratory.

-Results are usually available within one to two weeks or less, depending on the laboratory.
+Results of the tests are usually ready in 1 to 2 weeks or less, depending on the laboratory.

 What are the risks and benefits of alpha-fetoprotein screening?

-Multiple marker screening is not diagnostic.
-This means it is not 100 percent accurate, and is only a screening test to determine who in the population should be offered additional testing for their pregnancy.
-There can be false-positive results--indicating a problem when the fetus is actually healthy, or false negative results--indicating a normal result when the fetus actually does have a health problem.
+A multiple marker screening test is not diagnostic.
+This means it is not 100 percent accurate.
+It is only a screening test to see who might need more tests for their pregnancy.
+There can be false-positive results.
+These results show a problem when the baby is actually healthy.
+False negative results show that everything is OK when the baby actually does have a health problem.